JetBrains/kotlin/libraries/stdlib/src/Module.md

 Mathematical functions and constants.

 The functions include trigonometric, hyperbolic, exponentiation and power, logarithmic, rounding, sign and absolute value.

+# Package kotlin.native

+Provides functions and types specific to Kotlin/Native, as well as means for interoperability with an underlying platform and other languages.

+# Package kotlin.native.concurrent

+Kotlin/Native-specific concurrency primitives and utility functions for concurrent programming.

+# Package kotlin.native.ref

+API for object life-cycle and references management.

+# Package kotlin.native.runtime

+Allows to query information from and interact with the Kotlin/Native runtime.

 # Package kotlin.properties